treweathers/Java_Developer/Course_1.3.md

             do {
                 // TODO: Print out the completion of the first orbit.
                 System.out.println(orbitsCompleted + " orbits completed.");
                 orbitsCompleted++;
             } while (orbitsCompleted < 1);
         }
-    }

-#### Practice 4
-Add the code necessary to initiate the liftoff countdown and execute an orbit maneuver.
-Remember what ensures that the loop does not run indefinitely and how to guarantee at least one successful orbit completion.

-    class Solution {
-        public static void main(String[] args) {
-            // While loop for counting down until liftoff int liftoffCount = 5;
-            while (liftoffCount >= 0) { // TODO: Write the condition for continuing the countdown System.out.println(liftoffCount + " seconds");
-            liftoffCount--;
-                // TODO: Print the log message with the current countdown status
-                // TODO: What else needs to be done after each countdown print to prevent an infinite loop?
-            }

-            // Do-while loop for simulating at least one orbit around a planet int orbitsCompleted = 0;
-            do {
-                // TODO: Print out the completion of the first orbit.
-                System.out.println("There are " + orbitsCompleted + " orbits completed");
-                orbitsCompleted++;
-            } while (orbitsCompleted < 1);
-        }